Ag Business Strained Finding Good Crop Of Employees

 That's a big reason why some regions like Silicon Valley attract a lot of prospective workers, Krutko says.

 "One of the elements about choosing where to live is, 'Do I see a rich enough environment that I can see multiple job opportunities for myself — that if the company I'm working for gets bought out, or that company goes bankrupt — that there are other employment opportunities in that region for the skills that I have?'" he says.

 Agri-business is a $71-billion-a-year bright spot in a Michigan economy that's still sputtering.
 Blowers says there's a lot of room for his co-op to grow, and he's not the only one who thinks so.

 "Hey, there's competition out there that's viewing it the same way.
-Don't get me wrong, it's not just a wide open field to go get, but the challenge is you gotta have the right people to be able to help you go get that," he says.
+Don't get me wrong, it's not just a wide-open field to go get, but the challenge is you've got to have the right people to be able to help you go get that," he says.

 Blowers says there's room to more than double his sales turf and annual revenue, but only if he can build a sales force with the know-how and ambition to go out and get customers.